juliangruber/andbang.js/README.md

 Have fun!

+### Docs
+You can see all available API methods on the developer docs: https://developer.andbang.com

 ###andbang.template.js
 andbang.js is generated from the provided API specification, spec.json.
 This allows automation allows for rapid expansion of the API across many platforms.